 The product of the Dragon Balls' accumulated negative energy, he serves no purpose aside from spawning the seven Shadow Dragons.

-The two-star dragon that was created by the wish that revive one of Goku's allies (in this case Upa, Bora's father who was killed by Tao).
-He is a dragon that spread pollution wherever he goes.
+The two-star dragon that was created by the wish that revived one of Goku's allies (in this case Upa, Bora's father who was killed by Tao).
+He spreads pollution wherever he goes.
 His element is pollution.

 - Breath Weapon

 - Dub Name Change: Originally Liang Xing Long.